 Any time someone comes to your blog and clicks one or more of the ads, you get a share of the ad revenue.
 The amount you can make depends on how much traffic your blog attracts and how keen people are to click on the ads.

-Also, the more informative your site is the more people will click on relevant ads.
-You probably won’t get rich off these ads, but they’re a start and don’t cost anything to be there.
+The more informative your site is, the more people will click on relevant ads.
+You probably won’t get rich off these ads, but they’re a start.

 In the simplest of terms, you can generate a small income by linking out to other products from your blog.
 Every time someone clicks on the link and ends up buying the product, you get a small commission.

-You can sell an almost endless variety of stuff on your blog to generate an extra income.
+You can sell an almost endless variety of items on your blog to generate an extra income.

 Here are a few ideas:

 - Write an eBook with exclusive tips and sell it for a small fee

 - Make products have something to do with your cause – bath salts that help children relax, soft toys, t-shirts with motivational slogans